weiyisheng/react-native-snapshot-view/README.md

-# react-native-awesome-pro
+# react-native-snapshot

-One components set for ReactNative.
+snapshot for react-native Components.